Current Social-Emotional Learning Projects

-The research team at Rush NeuroBehavioral Center currently has four active research studies under way.
-All of our studies focus on children’s social-emotional learning (SEL) skills.
-In particular, we are interested in the assessment of social-emotional learning competencies, treatment of social-emotional learning challenges, and the mechanisms that underlie these skills.
-Our studies include both children with and without neurobehavioral diagnoses and often involve school-based partnerships.
+The research team at Rush NeuroBehavioral Center focuses on children’s social-emotional learning (SEL) skills, including the assessment of social-emotional learning competencies, the treatment of social-emotional learning challenges, and the mechanisms that underlie these skills.
+Our research includes both children with and without neurobehavioral diagnoses and often involve school-based partnerships.
 Please check our Publications page for updates on our findings.

 Enrolling Partner Schools

 Validation of a Spanish-Language Social Reasoning Assessment for Spanish Speaking English Language Learners (R305A200463)

 VESIP, our web-based direct assessment of children’s social information processing skills in grades 3–7, is now available in Spanish!
 VESIP uses an interactive virtual system to measure responses to five types of challenging social situations across several assessment domains.
 Children design their avatar character and view social interactions unfold, answering assessment questions via interactions with a virtual peer character within the program.

 RNBC is in the first year of an IES-funded research study (R305A200463) to determine wither the Spanish-language version of VESIP is valid for use by Spanish-speaking English language learners (ELLs) in third through seventh grade.
 We are presently looking for partner districts for this project.
 For more information, contact study coordinator Ashley Karls at firstname.lastname@example.org.